Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Constructing concave tents via conic optimization

-Note, that due to the equality constraint in the description of $\GG(\lrbr{0,1})$ we were able to eliminate $X$, rendering the respective constraints redundant.
-In addition, the constraint $x\leq 1$ is then implied by the psd constraint, so that it can be omitted as well.
+Note, that due to the equality constraint in the description of $\GG(\lrbr{0,1})$ we were able to eliminate $X$, rendering the respective constraints vacuous.
+In addition, the constraint $x\leq 1$ is then implied by the psd (positive semidefinite) constraint, so that it can be omitted as well.

 We will show that $g$ is indeed a concave tent as proclaimed in \cref{thm:ConcaveTentOver01}.
 First, note that for any feasible solution, we can always increase $U$ until it equals $u$ since the matrix will not change definiteness.
 But then, the constraint $u\leq 1$ is redundant since the psd constraint already implies $u\geq u^2$, as all principal minors must be nonnegative.
 We claim that the optimal solution is given by $u = 1-x,\ \psi = 0$ with optimal value $1-x$.
 We only need to check the psd constraint to argue feasibility, which is easily done by observing that all principal minors are indeed nonnegative.
 To prove optimality we inspect the dual problem given by